dshkim/job-market-analysis/README.md

 ### Results

-![Visualization of Demand Trend of Popular Data Scientist Skills in the US in 2023](images/demand_trend_of_ds_skills.png) *Line chart visualizing the demand of top skills for Data Scientists in the US in 2023*
+![Visualization of Demand Trend of Popular Data Scientist Skills in the US in 2023](images/demand_trend_of_ds_skills.png)

+*Line chart visualizing the demand of top skills for Data Scientists in the US in 2023*

 ### Insights

- * Out of all the skills, Python seems to remain the most popular throughout the year and stayed at a steady demand.
+* Out of all the skills, Python seems to remain the most popular throughout the year and stayed in steady demand.

-* SQL and R follow closly after which goes to show that knowing a programming language is quite important for this role.
+* SQL and R follow closely after which highlights the importance of knowing a programming language for this role.

-* It is also interesting to note that SQL had a significant increase in demand near the end of the year, which might suggest that more companies are using more database/cloud technologies which require the need for Data Scientists with expereince querying languages.
+* It is also interesting to note that SQL had a significant increase in demand near the end of the year, which might suggest that more companies are moving away from older technologies like Excel, and shifting towards more modern data storage systems which require the need for Data Scientists to have experience with querying languages.

-* Lastly, Tableau and SAS are in the lower demand of skills, but remain at a steady rate.
-This might indicate that maybe only certain industries/companies have a need for those skill sets.
+* Lastly, Tableau and SAS are in the lower demand of skills but remain at a steady rate.
+This indicates that these skills may only be important for certain industries/companies.

 ## 3. How well do Data jobs play in the US?

-As someone who is early in their Data Science career, I was curious to see what roles within Data pay the most.
-This would give me an insight as to what roles are most in demand right now, and can also point towards roles that are growing in popularity.
+As someone early in their Data Science career, I was curious to see what roles within Data pay the most.
+This would give me an insight as to what roles are most in demand right now, what roles are growing in popularity, and what roles I might think about pivoting into.

 View my notebook with detailed steps here:
 [Salary_Analysis.ipynb](notebooks/Salary_Analysis.ipynb)